mvcds/brave-clojure/9/readme.md

 It is possible to know if the future has finished by using `realized?`.

 They help with the mutual exclusion problem.

-> Dereferencing

-Means "requesting" the value of the future.
-It will be the last expression evaluated on the future's body.

-Can be used as `deref` function, or with the `@` reader macro.

 ```
 =>  (let [result (future (println "this prints once")